honzajavorek/honzajavorek.cz/README.md

 ## 📚 Alternates

 To document where the article has been re-published, add the URLs to the meta data as `<whatever>-URL` properties.
 E.g. `Zdrojak-URL`, `Medium-URL`, or `DevTo-URL`.

+## 💬 Comments

+To document where on social networks the article has been shared, add the URLs to the meta data as `<whatever>-Comments` properties.
+E.g. `Twitter-Comments`, `LinkedIn-Comments`, or `Facebook-Comments`.
+Links should appear under the article.

 ## 🖼 Open Graph Image